maxpattmanqa/cggpp/README.md

 ## Future Improvements

 - I will be redoing this project on the side using Golang as it is a tool that i am more comfortable with , This will also show QA that i can do these projects in languages other than python.
+- an admin login system will be added , this will require a redraft of the risk assessment